francofin/readme-creator/Develop/README.md

   To run tests, run the following command:

   ```
-  To run test after emailing about usage, clone the repo, create a feature/branch and add all code adjustments on the branch.
+  clone repo and test in new branch
   ```

   ## Questions

-  If you have any questions about the repo, ipen an issue and please contact me directly at finaptank@gmail.com.
-You can find more of my projects at [francofin]
+  If you have any questions about the repo, ipen an issue and please contact me directly at fndn.
+You can find more of francofin'sxxxxxxxxx projects at [https://github.com/francofin/new-project.git]